-The harm of turret punch die dragging material to processing is: the upper die punch is damaged or broken, the clamp of turret punch and the plate being produced are damaged, and the protective cover of turret punch is damaged due to the deformation and curling of plate.
+The consequences of turret punch die dragging material on the processing are damaging or breaking the upper die punch, damaging the clamp of the turret punch and the plate being produced, and damaging the protective cover of the turret punch due to plate deformation and curling.

 Causes of material dragging in turret punch die

-2. The unloading force of stamping plate is greater than the spring force.
+- The unloading force of the stamping plate is greater than the force of the spring.

-3. The cutting edge of the upper die is too deep during stamping.
+- During stamping, the cutting edge of the upper die is too deep.

-4. There is too much resistance and no lubrication when the die sleeve and die core are pressed up and down.
+- There is excessive resistance and a lack of lubrication when the die sleeve and die core are moved up and down.

-5. The clearance of stamping die is wrong, and the waste after stamping rebounds.
+- The clearance of the stamping die is incorrect, causing the waste after stamping to rebound.

-6. The feeding speed is too fast and the spring is not sensitive.
+- The feeding speed is too fast, making the spring less responsive.

-7. The upper and lower die edges are passivated, so that the pushing force is greater than the returning force.
+- The upper and lower die edges are passivated, which results in the pushing force being greater than the returning force.

-8. The upper die may have magnetism after grinding, or some plates may have weak magnetism, which makes the upper die produce magnetic attraction to the waste when working.
+- After grinding, the upper die may have magnetism or some plates may have weak magnetism, which causes the upper die to attract the waste during operation.

 The method of solving the problem of turret punch die drag material

-2. Adjust the stamping height of the die so that when the punch is closed, the punch will punch through the plate to 1 ~ 2mm.
+- Adjust the stamping height of the die so that when the punch is closed, it will punch through the plate to a depth of 1 to 2mm.

-3. Lubricate the mold sleeve and core regularly.
+- Lubricate the mold sleeve and core on a regular basis.

-4. Check the gap between the upper and lower molds and grind the knife edge of the upper and lower molds, and clean the molds regularly.
+- Verify the gap between the upper and lower molds, sharpen the cutting edge of the upper and lower molds as needed, and perform regular cleaning of the molds.

 Causes of steel plate being pulled off in stamping process

-(1) The upper die is not separated from the sheet material in time, resulting in material belt.
+(1) The upper die not separating from the sheet material in time, resulting in material buildup.

-(3) When using the drawing die, the return of the die is not completely reset, and the steel plate is still on the die.
+(3) Incomplete reset of the return of the drawing die when in use, causing the steel plate to remain on the die.

-(5) The scrap rebounded and stuck the steel plate.
+(5) Scrap rebounding and obstructing the steel plate.

-(6) The upper die or lower die mouth becomes blunt.
+(6) Blunt upper die or lower die mouth.

-(7) There is a problem with the lower gear plate of the clamp.
+(7) Problems with the lower gear plate of the clamp.

 Waste rebound and material dragging

-Definition of waste rebound: the phenomenon that the upper die brings the blanking after punching out of the lower die mouth in the stamping process.
+Waste rebound is a phenomenon that occurs in the stamping process when the upper die carries the blanking material out of the lower die mouth after punching.

-(1) Increase the strength of the upper die return spring and replace it if necessary.
+(1) Increasing the strength of the upper die return spring or replacing it if necessary.

-(2) Increase the die clearance to match the stamped steel plate.
+(2) Adjusting the die clearance to match the stamped steel plate.

-(3) Increase the entry modulus, and the normal entry modulus is about 1mm.
+(3) Increasing the feeding modulus, with a normal feeding modulus of about 1mm.

-(5) Level the steel plate to avoid collision.
+(5) Leveling the steel plate to prevent collision.

-(6) Polyurethane return spring is added to the upper die to reduce the chance of waste rebound.
+(6) Adding a polyurethane return spring to the upper die to reduce the risk of waste rebound.

-(7) Grind the upper and lower dies to make the die mouth sharp.
+(7) Sharpening the upper and lower dies by grinding.

-(8) Replace the lower gear plate of the clamp and tighten the screws.
-If the clamp is ineffective or loose, it shall be repaired in time to avoid affecting the machining accuracy.
+(8) Replacing the lower gear plate of the clamp and tightening the screws.
+If the clamp is ineffective or loose, it should be repaired promptly to avoid affecting machining accuracy.

-The accuracy of X-axis and Y-axis is finally realized by clamping the steel plate with the clamp.
-If the clamp is loose, it will inevitably affect the machining accuracy.
+Clamping the steel plate with the clamp is crucial for achieving the machining accuracy of the X-axis and Y-axis.
+If the clamp is loose, it will inevitably impact the machining accuracy.

 Reasons for material status

-(2) Whether the direction of material adhesion layer is conducive to impact.
+(2) The direction of the material adhesion layer that is favorable for impact.

 Reasons for programming